-The College is proud to present the following named lectures at its 2019 Annual Scientific Meeting.
-All lectures will be held at the George R. Brown Convention Center.
+The College is proud to present the following named lectures at its 2022 Annual Scientific Meeting.
+All lectures will be held at the Kentucky International Convention Center.

 The Businco Lecture is named in honor of Professor Luisa Businco of Rome, Italy.
 Her hard work in providing excellent patient care, effective teaching and quality research led to significant advances in understanding several aspects of pediatric food allergy.
 Her clinical and laboratory research was focused on the development, prediction and prevention of allergy in children.
 Dr. Businco worked with dedication to promote the specialty of pediatric allergy, and her work continues in the careers of the many physicians taught and trained by her.
 This lecture is presented during the International Food Allergy Symposium.

 What Does the Landscape of Therapeutics Look Like in Allergy Practice?

 This annual lectureship was established to honor the legacy of Dr. O'Connell, a past president of the College and past editor-in-chief of Annals, who was a caring, compassionate physician with a life-long passion for serving children.
 He was an adept educator and authored nearly 100 original articles, along with many book chapters related to allergy and immunology.